-Stroke and Vision
+Stroke And Your Vision

 Sudden numbness on one side of body, difficulty speaking, severe headache, and loss of facial control are all commonly understood signs of a stroke.
 But did you know even a temporary change in vision can be a symptom of a “brain attack”?